Andceo/Formal_Syntax_Deep_History/SplitsTree/README.md

 # Formal Syntax and Deep History - SplitsTree
 This folder contains the instructions files used in the NeighborNet analysis, through [SplitsTree](https://software-ab.informatik.uni-tuebingen.de/download/splitstree4/welcome.html) (Huson and Bryant 2006).

 1. **table_splitstree.nex**: this file contains the dataset in Nexus format.
-The only difference with the file used in the BEAST analysis is that this file contains labels rather than the full names of the languages, for visualization purposes.
-By opening this file with SplitsTree, you will automatically get a NeighborNet analysis, which will reproduce the network displayed in Figure 5.
+By opening this file with SplitsTree, you will automatically get a NeighborNet analysis.

 2. **scores.txt**: delta scores and q-residuals from the NeighborNet analysis.
 In order to obtain them, do:
     * Analysis -> Compute Delta Scores